 In mid-June Suzi returned home to Sussex, then set off again.
 “I travelled through France, Belgium, Netherlands, Germany and Denmark to get to Norway…” One of the highlights in Norway was Odda, en-route to Suzi’s ultimate destination - the Lofoten Islands.

 “When you drive into Odda there is an incredible glacier that you can trek to.
 The route was flooding so I tried to scramble to a waterfall.
 I was parked up right next to the fjiord; the water is jade colour, from the melting glacier.”

 Her friend Sharon joined her for a while, and they went hiking and took a ski lift to enjoy spectacular mountain views.
 “Facing my fear of heights head on,” says Suzi, who was captured being not-so-brave on the cable car on video!

 “From here we found an incredibly beautiful spot on a river to stay the night, right at the end of the Naeorfjiord at Gudvangen - a Viking village.
 We had a mink visit us which was so beautiful.”

-Suzi attempted to conquer her fear of heights in Norway - with her visiting friend Sharon's enhcouragement
+Suzi took this stunning shot of Kvalvika Beach as she attempted to conquer her fear of heights in Norway - encouraged by her friend Sharon

 Sharon returned home and Suzi says, “I’ve driven 1300 miles in Norway and every one of them has been completely amazing.
 I am truly living life, in the way I had dreamed.
 I am facing fears every day, and every day I overcome them.
 Instead of thinking anything is possible I know that it is.
 I love myself and my life more every day.”